nrozic/Alfred-md5-hasher-workflow/README.md

 * Enter desired username and password **separated with space** and hit enter
 * Done, alfred will copy md5 into your clipboard and try to paste it for you

+Here is YouTube link to [se it in action](https://youtu.be/aNlTIbmhKpM)

 ##Changelog

 * **Version 1.0**